Flash3388/FlashLib/README.md

 ## Dependencies

 FlashLib depends on several libraries for its functionalities:
-- The openCV implementation of the vision system uses openCV
+- The openCV implementation of the vision system uses `openCV`
-- The openCV implementation for camera interfacing uses openCV
+- The openCV implementation for camera interfacing uses `openCV`
-- FRC robots using FlashLib require WPILib
+- FRC robots using FlashLib require `WPILib`
-- Flashboard requires openCV for its vision functionalities
+- Flashboard requires `openCV` for its vision functionalities
+- Flashboard uses `jinput` for reading controller data.

 All of those libraries are available in the "libs" folder.